 Over-the-Counter Allergy Medicine

 Costco has a huge selection of over-the-counter medicine, including Kirkland-brand allergy pills that are a fraction of the cost of competitors’ prices.
-Kirkland Signature Aller-Fex costs $33.49 for 180 tablets or about 19 cents per pill.
-Aller-Fex ingredients are comparable to Allegra, which Amazon sells for more than twice that amount.
+Kirkland Signature Aller-Tec costs $14.89 for 365 tablets or about 3 cents per pill.
+Aller-Tec ingredients are comparable to Zyrtec, which Amazon sells for more than that amount.